Britain charges 2 Russians over Novichok poisoning

-LONDON (AP) — British prosecutors said Wednesday they have charged two Russian men with the nerve agent poisoning of ex-spy Sergei Skripal and his daughter Yulia in the English city of Salisbury.
+LONDON (AP) — British officials announced Wednesday that they have charged two Russian men with the nerve agent poisoning of ex-spy Sergei Skripal and his daughter Yulia in the English city of Salisbury — though they held out little hope of being able to bring them to justice.

-The Crown Prosecution Service said the men, known to British investigators as Alexander Petrov and Ruslan Boshirov, are charged in absentia with conspiracy to murder, attempted murder and use of the nerve agent Novichok.
+The Crown Prosecution Service said the men, who entered the country under the names Alexander Petrov and Ruslan Boshirov, are being charged in absentia with conspiracy to murder, attempted murder and use of the nerve agent Novichok.

-Prosecutor Sue Hemming said the U.K. is not asking Moscow to extradite the men because Russian law forbids extradition of the country’s citizens.
-Britain has issued a European Arrest Warrant for the suspects, meaning they can be detained if they leave Russia for another European country, but Assistant police commissioner Neil Basu conceded it was “very very unlikely” police would be in a position to arrest them any time soon.
+Prosecutor Sue Hemming said the U.K. would not ask Moscow to extradite the men because Russian law forbids extradition of the country’s citizens.
+Britain has issued domestic and European arrest warrants for the suspects, meaning they can be detained if they leave Russia for another European country.

-Police say the men, both about 40, flew from Moscow to London on Russian passports two days before the Skripals were poisoned on March 4.
-Basu said the men were probably using aliases.
-He appealed the public “to come forward and tell us who they are.”
+But assistant commissioner Neil Basu, head of counterterrorism at London’s Metropolitan Police, conceded it was “very, very unlikely” police would be in a position to arrest them any time soon.

 Most Read Nation & World Stories